 - Nursing Senate—The senate is comprised of representatives from all of the nursing programs serving as one voice for the nursing student body.
 It strives to strengthen the College of Nursing community by coordinating and embracing issues and activities while channeling communication between the College, faculty and students.

 - Leadership Scholars—This program’s vision is: “Shaping the future of nursing with leadership at the point of service.”
 That illustrates the importance of leadership development in the nursing profession and to our patients.
 Membership in this four-year program is by invitation only.
 Themes include:

 - Involvement in groups with leadership opportunities and service

 - Relationship development

 - Hastings Association of Nursing Students (HANdS)—HANdS represents and speaks as one voice for the nursing student body.
-The organization coordinates activities and embraces issues to serve as a channel of communication between College of Nursing faculty and students on the Hastings campus.
+The organization coordinates activities and embraces issues to serve as a channel of communication between College of Nursing faculty and students on the Central Nebraska Campus.